LoveSports/Database-and-Project-war-File-by-JW/README.md

 # lovesports

+Update on 4/10/2015

+Rest of DAO has been created.
+Please update the database as well.

+Create on 4/8/2015

 Please Update your database with attached sql file.

 Some One to One class in java orm file is pendding to resolved.
 I will figure it out soon.